 All about our Cocoon Swaddle

-Our Cocoon Swaddle Bag is a zip-up, no-fuss swaddle in stretchy organic cotton.
-It’s hip-friendly, diaper-change friendly, and it transforms into a sleeping bag.
+Our Cocoon Swaddle Sack is a zip-up, no-fuss swaddle in stretchy organic cotton.
+It’s hip-friendly, diaper-change friendly, and it transforms into a sleep sack.
 It is designed to be both easy to use and difficult to escape from.
 We know babies and children sleep better in natural fibers for the simple reason that they improve breathability and keep your little one's body at an even temperature, resulting in a safe and content sleep for your mini.

 All ergoPouch sleepwear is TOG-rated and made from breathable, natural fibers such as soft organic cotton with 5% elastane, which allows for stretch in all directions across the chest.
 This blend creates a cozy and comfortable swaddle in which to sleep your baby.
 The TOG-rating means that you can easily match your baby’s night-time outfit for the temperature of the room, which takes the guesswork out of bedtime and removes the need for a blanket.
 Learn more about TOG ratings.

-The Cocoon Swaddle Bag has received an acknowledgement from The International Hip Dysplasia Institute for being a "hip-healthy" product.
+The Cocoon Swaddle Sack has received an acknowledgement from The International Hip Dysplasia Institute for being a "hip-healthy" product.
 The ergonomic bell-shaped design provides enough room for hip mobility and allows babies to move their legs comfortably and adopt 'frog-leg' position.
-They’re available in sizing 0000, 0–3months, 3–6months and 6–12months.
+They’re available in sizing 0000, 0–3 months, 3–6 months and 6–12 months.

 Sleepwear that is filled with synthetic fibers, such as polyester, will make your child overheat and sweat, which may wake them frequently throughout the night.
 Natural fibers such as cotton are the best choice for sleepwear as they allow children's sensitive skin to breathe, reducing the chance of overheating and encouraging a longer sleep — hooray!
 Synthetic fibers and the irritation caused by rubbing on sweaty skin can also cause eczema flare-ups.
 For those babes who are prone to eczema, breathable and organic fabrics will go a long way to keeping your mini's skin smooth and soft.

-Why babies & parents LOVE the Cocoon Swaddle Bag:
+Why babies and parents LOVE the Cocoon Swaddle Sack:

-- The arm poppers transition from arms-in swaddle to arms-out sleeping bag;
+- The arm poppers transition from arms-in swaddle to arms-out sleep sack;

 - A zip enclosure protects your child's delicate skin;